nathannlu/visualizer/README.md

 The following steps will include commands you can run in your terminal.
 The commands are written for UNIX based systems like MacOS and Linux.

 ### 1.1 Download the model
+** For Flux Dev **
+Download the Flux Dev repository into the /models folder.
+You can download the repository from Huggingface [here](https://huggingface.co/black-forest-labs/FLUX.1-dev).
+You should have the following files in the /models folder:
+- /models/black-forest-labs/FLUX.1-dev/flux1-dev.safetensors
+- /models/black-forest-labs/FLUX.1-dev/ae.safetensors

+You also need to download [OpenAI's CLIP](https://huggingface.co/openai/clip-vit-large-patch14) and [Google's T5 encoders](https://huggingface.co/google/t5-v1_1-xxl) to the models repository.
+You should have the following files in the /models folder:
+- /models/openai/clip-vit-large-patch14/model.safetensors
+- /models/google/t5-v1_1-xxl/pytorch_model.bin

+** For Stable Diffusion 2.1 **
-First, download the Stable Diffusion 2.1 model into the /models folder.
+Download the Stable Diffusion 2.1 model into the /models folder.
 You can download the model from Huggingface [here](https://huggingface.co/stabilityai/stable-diffusion-2-1-base/blob/main/v2-1_512-ema-pruned.safetensors).
 After you have downloaded the model, the path to the model should be /models/v2-1_512-ema-pruned.safetensors

 ### 1.2 Install Python server dependencies